mzc6101/llmchatbot/README.md

 # llmchatbot

 **An On-Device LLM based Chatbot that answers user's queries based on support and user-guide documentation scrapped using scrapy.
-Script creates FAQs based on chat history on the fly using chat history to create more relevant FAQs.**
+Script creates FAQs using LLMs based on chat history on the fly to create more relevant FAQs.**

 ## Sonos Product Information Assistant

 This project is a Flask-based web application designed to provide users with detailed information about Sonos products.
 Leveraging the Ollama API, the application processes user inquiries and delivers precise, context-aware responses.